 02 of 20

 Touristy restaurants, especially in hotspots such as Lima, Cusco and Arequipa, are vastly more expensive than the typical restaurants frequented by regular Peruvians.
-Eat where the locals go and you’ll be surprised at how well you can eat in Peru on a budget (for price ranges, see How Much Does it Cost to Eat Out in Peru?).
+Eat where the locals go and you’ll be surprised at how well you can eat in Peru on a budget.
 Shoestring travelers should make the most of lunch in Peru, when big meals are available at incredibly low prices.

 03 of 20

 Scams and trickery are the scourge of a traveler's budget.
 Whenever money is involved, be wary.
 Being shortchanged by a wily shopkeeper is annoying, but being conned out of two perfectly good 50 sol notes in exchange for a fake 100 is sure to ruin your day.
 It’s a good idea to learn about the types of scams in Peru and how to avoid them.

 04 of 20

 Whenever possible, agree on a price before accepting a service.
 If you don’t, you might be presented with an unexpectedly large bill.
 Peruvian taxis are a prime example.
 With no meters, it’s up to you to negotiate a price before each cab ride.
 If you think the fare is too high, find another taxi -- much easier than arguing over an inflated price at the end of your trip.Continue to 5 of 20 below.